 15. J-1 Exchange Visitors and their dependents must have a valid passport at all times while in the U.S..
 (Passport must be valid for at least 6 months into the future.)

 Challenges and Restrictions +

 212(e) or Two-year Homestay Rule

-Certain J-1 exchange visitors are subject to the two-year foreign residence requirement.
+Certain J-1 Exchange Visitors are subject to the two-year foreign residence requirement.
 These exchange visitors must reside and be physically present in their country of nationality or last legal permanent residence for an aggregate of at least two years following completion of the exchange program and departure from the United States.
-These exchange visitors are ineligible to apply for or receive an H, K, or L nonimmigrant visa, nor are they eligible for an immigrant visa or permanent residence status until they have either complied with the foreign residence requirement, or received a waiver.
+These exchange visitors are ineligible to apply for or receive an H, K, or L nonimmigrant visa, nor are they eligible for an immigrant visa or permanent residence until they have either complied with the foreign residence requirement or received a waiver.

 You will be subject to the 212(e) if:

 (a) You are participating in an exchange program financed in whole or in part, directly or indirectly, by an agency of the U.S. Government, your home government, or an international organization which received funding from the U.S. Government or your home government

 (b) Your exchange program involves an area of study or field of specialized knowledge (Skills List) that has been designated as necessary for further development within your home country.
 The skills list can be found here.

 (c) You entered the United States to receive graduate medical education or training.